John Sevier: Family

-No evidence exists for the descent of Sevier from the royal family of St. Francis Xavier of Navarre.
-The name "Sevier" is an anglicized form of "Xavier" and suggests the family originated in the village of Javier, Spain.
-In the 17th century, some members of the Xavier family became Protestants (Huguenots).
-In 1685, following the revocation of the Edict of Nantes, Sevier's grandfather, Don Juan Xavier, moved to London to escape religious persecution.
-He changed his name to the anglicized John Sevier.
-Sevier's father, Valentine "The Immigrant" Sevier, was born in London and immigrated to the colonies in 1740.
+One area of dispute seems to be whether John Sevier’s ancestry can be traced back to intersect with the ancestry of St.Francis Xavier.
+Several facts seem to be in agreement with both family lines.
+Both John Sevier’s ancestry and the ancestry of St. Francis can be traced back to the Kingdom of Navarre.
+Both families were dispersed by the Edict of Nantes and its later revocation.
+While a number of sources agree that there is a connection, others firmly dispute that assertion.

 John Sevier married Sarah Hawkins (1746–1780) in 1761.
 They had ten children: Joseph, James, John, Elizabeth, Sarah, Mary Ann, Valentine (namesake of the paternal grandfather), Rebecca, Richard, and Nancy.
 Following Sarah's death, Sevier married Catherine Sherrill (1754–1836).
 They had eight children together: Catherine, Ruthe, George Washington, Samuel, Polly, Eliza, Joanna, and Robert.

 Sevier's descendants followed other migrants south and west.
 His grandnephew, Ambrose Hundley Sevier, served as one of the first U.S. senators from Arkansas.
 Sevier County, Arkansas, is named for him.
 The Conway family, which dominated early Arkansas state politics, were cousins of the Seviers.
 Henry Conway was a friend of John Sevier, and served as Treasurer of the State of Franklin.
 Two of Sevier's sons, James and John, married Conway's daughters, Nancy and Elizabeth, respectively.
 Henry Conway was the grandfather of Ambrose Sevier and James Sevier Conway, who was Arkansas's first governor.

-By the mid-19th century, another branch of the Sevier descendants had settled in Madison Parish, Louisiana, in the northeast part of the state.
-George Washington Sevier, Sr. (1858–1925), born to a planter family, was elected as a member of the Madison Parish Police Jury.
-He served as the parish tax assessor from 1891 to 1916.
-Other members served in local offices of Tallulah, the parish seat, as well as the parish, and state legislature, through 1974.
-William Putnam "Buck" Sevier, Jr.,a banker, had a 44-year career in elected office, capped by serving as mayor of Tallulah from 1946 to 1974.